Information about Proguanil

 Common side effects of proguanil

-Nausea, Flushing, Gastric intolerance, Headache, Indigestion, Loss of appetite, Mouth ulcer, Stomatitis, Vomiting, Constipation, Diarrhoea
+Nausea, Flushing (sense of warmth in the face, ears, neck and trunk), Gastric intolerance, Headache, Indigestion, Loss of appetite, Mouth ulcer, Stomatitis (Inflammation of the mouth), Vomiting, Constipation, Diarrhoea.

 - Take precautions to reduce the chances of being bitten by mosquitoes while on proguanil treatment.Start taking proguanil one week or at least two days before you enter the malaria area and continue to take it during your stay and for 4 weeks after leaving the malaria area.